Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 - https://www.linkedin.com/meliaspapa

 ## Development Status :open_book:

-If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
-In any case, please provide some documentation on the research and other work you have conducted before applying.
-This could be:

 I have spoken briefly with Regina on Telegram about this project and she encouraged me to apply.